MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Creating an additional company in Microsoft Dynamics GP

-If you’re using Microsoft Dynamics GP to track information for multiple companies, you can copy user access information to additional companies you create.
+If you're using Microsoft Dynamics GP to track information for multiple companies, you can copy user access information to additional companies you create.
 Be sure to completely set up your first company and assign user access before creating subsequent companies.

-You can copy two types of setup information from any other company (including the sample company) to the new company you’re setting up:
+You can copy two types of setup information from any other company (including the sample company) to the new company you're setting up:

 - The users who will have access to this company, which you also can set up in the User Access Setup window.